Scheduling of a hybrid set of tasks

 ...

-and CONFIG_PHASE_B=y must be set in the prj.conf file.
+prj.conf file must define CONFIG_PERIODIC_TASKS=y.
+For phase B, both CONFIG_PERIODIC_TASKS=y and CONFIG_APERIODIC_TASKS=y must be set in the prj.conf file.

 For each phase, you can choose to have multiple implementations of the CarSystem class with different namespaces and compiler options, or a single implementation with conditional compilation only.
 In any case, the program must compile and run correctly when the corresponding configuration options are selected.